open-telemetry/opentelemetry-dotnet/docs/metrics/README.md

 distinct key/value combinations.

 > [!NOTE]
-> One `MetricPoint` is reserved on every `Metric` for the special case where there are no key/value pairs associated with a measurement.
+> Storage for one combination is reserved on every `Metric` for the special case where there are no key/value pairs associated with a measurement.
 When choosing a cardinality limit users should account for this special case.

 ```csharp
 Counter<long> MyFruitCounter = MyMeter.CreateCounter<long>("MyFruitCounter");